-Our current constraint in matching supply and demand is around figuring out how we build the right levers for personalisation.
-Currently, we’re like a radio station: what we push has to appeal to everyone who’s listening.
-If we want to become more like Spotify or Pinterest (i.e. not alienate one audience by trying to appeal to another), we have to build levers to figure out how we match the content from a set of curators with the consumers it would appeal to:
+Main constraints for this project was in matching supply and demand, and figuring out how we build the right levers for personalisation.
+At this point, we were like a radio station: what we push has to appeal to everyone who’s listening.
+If we wanted to become more like Spotify or Pinterest (i.e. not alienate one audience by trying to appeal to another), we had to build levers to figure out how we match the content from a set of curators with the consumers it would appeal to.

 — They want to see frames recommended accordingly:

 — The way they browse and the things they buy.

 Although Boutiques where keen to produce content and create Frames they couldn’t do it within a frequency that would allow trouva to bring regular novelty to the customers.This way we started to work on the idea that the role of the curator could be extended to anyone who wanted to create a curated collection of products from our boutiques.Our goal changed to:

 — Create the role of professional curator by allowing anyone to create Frames using a boutique product catalog.

 — Creators will broadcast their style/curation using our inventory base or by creating inventory needs (showing products boutiques don’t sell yet).
 They will/can bring their audience to Trouva and that way we can understand better if new users will browse frames.They will receive a percentage of each sale and ability to give freebies to their followers.

 We’ve interviewed 12 content creators.
 They were all creating content around lifestyle and home decor.We’ve tested and iterated the layout components with them and iterated according to their feedback and the way they wanted to display the products.We’ve invited two of them to create frames to showcase their favourite products from trouva.com